SichangHe/prev_DKU_signature_work/proposal/objectives.md

 <!-- What are the key goals of the project? -->

-The goal is to create a generic forum web server that is easy to maintain, extensible, user-friendly, performant, and fits academic use.
+The goal is to create a generic forum web server that is easy to maintain, extensible, user-friendly, responsive, and fits academic use.

 To get a grasp of how the server should look like, think about a platform that behaves like Ed,